DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 with families, and also older women, for whom the young women often played a support role.
 Generally we found that these residents were more likely to identify themselves as the owner of a computer, and sooner than their more mobile counterparts.
-John Taylor has observed that young Aboriginal people in very remote areas appear to be less mobile than their counterparts in the non-Aboriginal and urban Aboriginal populations (in terms of moving for work etc.).
+Taylor has observed that young Aboriginal people in very remote areas appear to be less mobile than their counterparts in the non-Aboriginal and urban Aboriginal populations (in terms of moving for work, etc.).
 He attributes the relatively low rates of out-migration by young people from remote and very remote Aboriginal settlements to ‘a cultural setting that places emphasis on maintaining extended kinship ties’ in which the